 - Jasmine Festival, Grasse ~ August

-- Slow living when you require that, and a faster pace of life only a short drive away
+- Slow living for your downtime with the high life only a short drive away

 - Restaurants and cafes galore